Creating and using modules§

 Set raku version to the minimum Raku version your module works with.
 This field is mandatory.
 Use 6.c if your module is valid for Christmas release and newer ones, use 6.d if it requires, at least the Diwali version.

 The resources section is optional, but if present, should contain a list of the files in your resources directory that you wish to be installed.
 These will be installed with hashed names alongside your library files.
-Their installed location can be determined through the %?RESOURCES Hash indexed on the name provided.
-The tags section is also optional.
-It is used to describe the module in the Raku ecosystem.
+Note: Accessing these files via %?RESOURCES is not getting their installed locations or an IO class: You are accessing a Distribution::Resource. object indexed on the name provided.

 The depends, build-depends, and test-depends sections include different modules that are used in those phases of the of installation.
 All are optional, but if present must contain the required modules for those phases.
 These dependencies might optionally use Version specification strings; zef will check for the presence and versions of these modules and install or upgrade them if needed.